brianglass/anastasis/files/saturday_matins.md

 The most sacred company of Martyrs was glorified when with their own songs they had glorified the Lord who is glorified by all the Angels, and they intercede that we may be delivered from every tribulation.

-Godlike Hierarchs, as your minds shone with the brightness of immaterial light, you abolished the night godlessness, and with unerring guidance you guided to the light ChristÂ’s flock chosen by God.
+Godlike Hierarchs, as your minds shone with the brightness of immaterial light, you abolished the night godlessness, and with unerring guidance you guided to the light Christ’s flock chosen by God.

 The numerous community of Ascetics has been made fair, the assembly of godlike Women has been magnified, the holy company of the Prophets has been honoured, united rejoicing with the companies of the Angels.